samparkk13/Manna-Hot-Bagel-Inc./README.md

 To run locally, you can run in the terminal:
 ### `npm start`

-Runs the app in the development mode.\
+Runs the site in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\